magicblock-labs/Solana.Unity-Core/CONTRIBUTING.rst

 Introduction
 ============

-First off, thank you for considering contributing to Sol.Unity.
-It's people like you that will make Sol.Unity a great tool.
+First off, thank you for considering contributing to Solana.Unity.
+It's people like you that will make Solana.Unity a great tool.

 Support questions
 -----------------

 Please don't use the issue tracker for this.
-The issue tracker is a tool to address bugs and feature requests in Sol.Unity itself.
-Use one of the following resources for questions about using Sol.Unity or issues with your own code:
+The issue tracker is a tool to address bugs and feature requests in Solana.Unity itself.
+Use one of the following resources for questions about using Solana.Unity or issues with your own code:

 -   The `discussions`_ page